 Public Transportation to San Francisco: There are a couple different methods to get to San Francisco.
 The cheapest method from Berkeley is to take an AC Transit bus (typically the "F" or "FS" bus from downtown Berkeley).
-These buses are free to Berkeley students with a ClassPass sticker, but sometimes take longer than BART to get to SF.
+These buses are free to Berkeley students with an AC Transit EasyPass Clipper card (which you will get when you enroll at Berkeley), but sometimes take longer than BART to get to SF.
 The FS bus is very fast, but only runs during regular commute hours (early morning to SF, afternoon/evening to Berkeley).
-All transbay buses drop off at the temporary transbay terminal, a few blocks away from Market Street.
+All transbay buses drop off at the Temporary Transbay Terminal, a few blocks away from Market Street.
+The new permanent Transbay Terminal will be opening in August 2018.

 BART is faster than AC Transit.
 The Embarcadero station is near the AC Transit temporary transbay terminal.
 From here it is a 30-40 minute walk to Mission Bay.
 The T-Third Street Muni line also goes to Mission Bay.
 The N Judah Muni line goes to Parnassus, and the 38 and 38-L will go by Mt.
 Zion.
-If you ride to 16th and Mission, there is also a UCSF shuttle that will take you to Mission Bay for free.
+If you ride to $16^{th}$ and Mission, there is also the UCSF Red shuttle that will take you to Mission Bay for free.